National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 Clinicians provide the all-important reality testing and substance of the research questions.
 Biostatisticians articulate the analytic design and sometimes novel data required for those analyses (e.g., negative controls) that clinicians might not think about.
 Data scientists and others work to understand how the data are modeled to best extract and format the data, communicating potential pitfalls to the rest of the team.
-Other common roles include leadership and project management -–see @sec-onboarding for a more thorough review of team science.
+Other common roles include leadership and project management --see @sec-onboarding for a more thorough review of team science.

 **Documentation/Lab Notebook**.
 A "lab notebook" is an important part of any researchers' repertoire, as a place to document thoughts, experiments, and results.